ollecram/zee_einstein-gravity-in-a-nutshell/00_Prologue.md

 [REF3](http://vixra.org/pdf/1404.0016v1.pdf)

  #### 3.1 Sphere geodesic
  At this point we need a mathematical digression to derive the equation of a geodesic connecting two points in spherical coordinates.
-From the calculus of var
+From the calculus of variations

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI3NTQ3NTAwMV19
+eyJoaXN0b3J5IjpbMjAyODk5OTI2NF19
 -->